 The value of contingent liabilities is equal to the expected present value of future cash flows required to settle the contingent liability over the lifetime of that contingent liability, using the basic risk-free interest rate term structure.

-At 31 December 2020, the Company has no Contingent liabilities.
+As of December 31, 2022, the Company has no Contingent liabilities.

 / Provisions other than technical provisions